 Lessons learnt from the world of Software Development, Object Oriented Design and .NET Architecture.

-Lack of … Continue reading
+From PLSQL … Continue reading

 All three (CNames, A Records and Aliases) map names to IP Addresses.
 The difference between these is:

 The A record maps a name to one or more IP addresses, when the IP are known and stable.

 The CNAME record maps a name … Continue reading

 Earlier versions of IIS (6.0 and earlier) worked with Windows Load Balancer (WLB).
 For later versions, Microsoft offers an IIS extension called ARR (Application Request Router).
 With Azure hosted sites, one can use the Azure Load Balancer.

 Microsoft’s Application Request Router … Continue reading